un-simp/underrune-code-exploration-wiki/decompilation-guide.md

 ### Ok here is how you actually decompile it.

-First we need to find your data.win file it is usally in your Game files.
+First we need to find your data.win file, it is usally in your game files.

-To get there you need to go to steam -> Undertale -> click on the cog -> Properties -> Local files -> Show local game Files.
+To get there you need to go to Steam -> Undertale -> click on the cog -> Properties -> Local files -> Show local game files.

-Then you actually need to decompile the file
+Then you actually need to decompile the file.

-if you are on windows you can drag the data.win onto the decompile batch file and it will do the same
+if you are on windows you can drag the data.win onto the decompile batch file and it will do the same as the folowing instructions.

 - Open a terminal emulator (Terminal on MacOS, CMD or PowerShell on Windows and whatever terminal emulator you use on linux.)
-- "cd" into the Altar folder
+- "cd" into the Altar folder.
 - Run './icantrememberwhatthefileiscalled.(bat on windows, .sh on everything else) (your data .win file (TIP: Drag the data.win into the terminal and it will autofill the location))'